Adobe-Marketing-Cloud/analytics-live-stream-api-samples/README.md

 * Lab 3 : Open a connection to Live Stream, count records, and calculate the stream rate
 * Lab 4 : Open a connection to Live Stream and count unique visitor IDs

+Note that the credentials classes need to be populated with valid credentials prior to the class.

 ## License

 Licensed under the Apache Software License 2.0.
 See [![LICENSE](LICENSE)](LICENSE) file.